zephray/VerilogBoy/INSTALL.md

 INSTALL
 =======

-# Build the test or simulator to be run on a PC

-## Environment
+# Environment

-If you would like to run the Verilator test and/or simulation, a Unix-like environment is required.
-I am using Ubuntu 16.04 LTS.
+All targets can be built in Linux.
+I am using Arch Linux.
+It is possible to build some or all targets in Windows, but not tested.

-## Dependencies
+# Dependencies

 You need these things installed prior to the building process:

 * gcc, make, etc.
+* arm-none-eabi-gcc arm-none-eabi-newlib
 * verilator
 * rgbds
+* openocd (If you would like to flash MCU image over JTAG)

+# Build the test or simulator to be run on a PC

 ## Build

 run '''make'''

-# Build the bitstream to be run on an FPGA

-## Environment

-If you would like to run it on the FPGA board, depeding on the specific board, Xilinx ISE or Intel Quartus would be required to synthesis and generate the bitstream.
+# Build binaries for VerilogBoy hardware

-## Dependencies
+## FPGA

-Since there are several init files for BlockRAM need to be generated for the build, you do need a working C compiling and GBASM assembling environment.
-Specifically, you need to have gcc, make, and rgbds installed.

-## Build
+## MCU

-To be added.
+To build the firmware, run '''make vb_mcu'''